 Step 5 – Separate the layers of the top flap, then add seeds between the separated layers.

-Step 6 – Fold over flap and tuck in to close.
+Step 6 – Fold over the flap and tuck in to close.
 Now your seeds are ready to tuck into your binder!

 So if you are looking for a way to organize your seed collection, give this project a try.
 Keeping your seeds organized and stored properly should help to make garden planning easier and help you to grow your best garden.